-Another acceptable form is the HTML RGB syntax: #rgb or #rrgqbb, where r,q,b are hex digits.
+Another acceptable form is the HTML RGB syntax: #rgb or #rrggbb, where r,g,b are hex digits.

 It is also possible to specify colors in HSB (hue-saturation-brightness) as @hhssbb (with h, s, b being hex digits).
 HSB makes it easier to scale colors e.g. from white to bright red.